 What’s the Build Time Like with Shopify and WordPress?

 The time you will have to spend building your eCommerce website depends on the ease of use of the platform and your experience, technical knowledge, and skills.

 But in general, the easier a website building platform is, the faster the site’s setup will be.

 This means that Shopify is the quicker ecommerce site developer option when compared to WordPress, which requires more in-depth coding and technical skills, and is not specifically designed for ecommerce.

-But please note, that Shopify is a suitable and easy to use web builder platform to use, only if you want to create an online store.
+But please note that Shopify is a suitable and easy-to-use web builder platform to use, only if you want to create an online store.

-But as compared to Shopify, the setup time on WordPress is longer due to its requirement for more advanced tech skills, the more complex dashboard, as well as the need to set up hosting, ensure the security SSL certificate, get a domain name and add the ecommerce plugin you want to your online shop.
+But as compared to Shopify, the setup time on WordPress is longer due to its requirement for more advanced tech skills, the more complex dashboard, as well as the need to set up hosting, ensure the security SSL certificate, get a domain name and add the eCommerce plugin you want to your online shop.

 If you are interested in using WordPress for your ecommerce project, a good place to start is Bluehost.
-This hosting service offers an affordable and reliable WordPress plan and a WooCommerce plan for hosting, which includes a one-click installation of WordPress, an SSL certificate, a free domain, and auto-installing of the WooCommerce plugin, as well as automatic updates of all elements.
+This hosting service offers an affordable and reliable WordPress plan and a WooCommerce plan for hosting, including a one-click installation of WordPress, an SSL certificate, a free domain, and auto-installing of the WooCommerce plugin, as well as automatic updates of all elements.

 Shopify vs. WordPress: Build Time – Winner